School based Speech Therapy vs. Clinic (or Medical based) Speech Therapy

 Clinic or Medical Based Speech Therapy Services

-This model of therapy focuses on the deficits of skills determined in the evaluation and how they impact activities of daily living.
-This model may qualify students with mild to severe disorders if the services are determined to be medically necessary through an evaluation.
+TThis model of therapy can vary per facility but it typically focuses on building skills to improve the quality of life.
+Many facilities use a patient centered or strength based model.
+This model may qualify students with mild to severe disorders/disabilities if the services are determined to be medically necessary through an evaluation.

 Cost: Depends on insurance coverage.
 It can be expensive if you are paying out of pocket or if your provider is private pay only.